20210723_160235.jpg

 Fort Works Art is committed to bringing life, vitality and energy to the art scene in Fort Worth, TX.
 They are a resource for both seasoned collectors and the everyday individual.
 Existing somewhere between a gallery, a cultural center and a museum, Fort Works Art strives to continually evolve into its own entity, free from the traditional labels of the art world.
 They exist to support the arts, to give back to the community and to inspire youth.

-UPCOMING EXHIBITIONS
+CURRENT EXHIBITIONS

 "Terra and Bloom" brings together the unique works of oil painters Kerri Menchaca and Alonsa Guevara, both of whom explore the deep connection between humanity and the natural world through their art.
 Menchaca, a Texas native, draws inspiration from the rugged landscapes of rural Texas, capturing the fleeting beauty of its vast terrain.
 Her paintings, grounded in realism, evoke the serene essence of the state's untouched natural beauty.
 Guevara’s vibrant fruit still lifes, inspired by her childhood in the Ecuadorian rainforest, blend fantasy and reality, creating a vivid world where nature’s beauty and humanity’s emotional ties are intertwined.
 Together, their works evoke a powerful, shared reverence for nature’s beauty and fragility.